OrigamiDrag0n/AlbumCoverArt/README.md

 # Album Cover Art
-Mathematica code creating tiling of album covers proportional to number of listens using last.fm data!
+Mathematica code creating tiling of album covers proportional to number of listens using <a href = "last.fm">LastFM</a> data!
 Enjoy!

 <img src = "https://i.imgur.com/WR1bLCA.png" alt = "my albums of the year 2020!"/>